Nakao2/cpp-chess-game/README.md

 Class derived form Chess.
 Added BoardStateContainer as a member.
 Writes into it with every successful move.

+5) chess_engine.h

+Contains an algorithm that searches all possible moves at a certain depth and chooses the best move by piece value gained.

 Missing classic chess features: